shawnthompson/aaact-aatia.github.io/content/newsletters/en/july-2025-aaact-now-for-accessibility.md

 The journey of creating accessible experiences begins with:

-* Recognizing that every individual is unique and with the right supports, brings a valuable contribution to the organization.
+* Recognizing that every individual is unique and, with the right supports, brings a valuable contribution to the organization.
 * Learning about the different aspects of inclusive design (physical space, documents and systems, communications, business processes, etc.).
 * Planning and identifying the measures and resources to build in accessibility from the start and throughout the process.
 * Developing or designing processes and products that meet modern accessibility standards.
 For example, select a virtual meeting platform which is widely recognized for its accessibility and routinely use its accessibility features (e.g., captioning, transcription, accessible method for document sharing).